DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

         return img

 ```
-Here, we see that the number of time-steps is set by `self.num_timesteps` and $[0, 1]$ is simply split into this number of parts.
+Here, we see that the number of time-steps is set by `self.num_timesteps`, and $[0, 1]$ is simply split into this number of parts.

 ```python
     @torch.no_grad()